-There is no bid/offer spread but allocation rates vary between 95% and 98% depending on the size of the premium, for payments that started after 31 December 1997.
+There is no bid/offer spread but allocation rates vary between 95% and 98% depending on the size of the premium, for payments that started after 31 December 1997 (or 97% to 100% where no commission is payable).
 No new policies are being sold but new policyholders can join existing schemes and existing policyholders can increase their contributions.

 Previously, capital units were also used as a charging method, with capital units purchased for the first 2 years of regular payments and then cancelled at 2.5% pa (with a further penalty on early exit).
 This applies to payments started before 1 January 1998.
 For single premiums, an initial charge of 5% was applied.
-No policyholders are still purchasing capital units.
+With effect from 1 June 2018, the additional charge of 2.5% has been removed, along with any further exit penalties, so that capital units now bear the same charges as standard accumulation units.